AVEVA/OMF-Docs/docs/Type_Properties_and_Formats.rst

 Type Properties and Formats
 ==========================

-The following keywords used to define a Type Property:
+The following keywords are used to define a Type Property:

 =================== =============================
 Keyword             Description